A large family from Fellheim in the Allgäu

 Good years for the Rosenthal family

 Erwin marries Margherita Olschki in 1912.
 She is the daughter of Leo Olschki, a close friend of the Rosenthals.
-Jacques and Emma soon have five grandchildren to look forward to.
+Jacques and Emma soon enjoy having five grandchildren.

 After completing his doctorate, Erwin becomes a junior partner in his father's company.
-He publishes his own academic series: „Beiträge zur Forschung.
+He publishes his own academic series: „Contributions to research.
 Studies and communications from the antiquarian bookshop Jacques Rosenthal Munich“.
 The antiquarian bookshop also gains an international reputation and establishes branches in Berlin and Switzerland.

 Boycott and displacement of Jewish businesses